bevyengine/bevy/examples/README_NEW.md

 [Many Foxes](../examples/stress_tests/many_foxes.rs) | Loads an animated fox model and spawns lots of them.
 Good for testing skinned mesh performance.
 Takes an unsigned integer argument for the number of foxes to spawn.
 Defaults to 1000
 [Many Lights](../examples/stress_tests/many_lights.rs) | Simple benchmark to test rendering many point lights.
 Run with `WGPU_SETTINGS_PRIO=webgl2` to restrict to uniform buffers and max 256 lights
 [Many Sprites](../examples/stress_tests/many_sprites.rs) | Displays many sprites in a grid arragement!
 Used for performance testing
+[Scene Viewer](../examples/tools/scene_viewer.rs) | A simple way to view glTF models with Bevy.
+Just run `cargo run --release --example scene_viewer /path/to/model.gltf#Scene0`, replacing the path as appropriate.
+With no arguments it will load the FieldHelmet glTF model from the repository assets subdirectory
 [Transform Hierarchy](../examples/stress_tests/transform_hierarchy.rs) | Various test cases for hierarchy and transform propagation performance

 # Platform-Specific Examples